Pursuit of the Unseen

 Briggs enlisted in the army, was wounded in action, lived homeless in London, built a business and finally faced his abuser in courts forty years after the incident.

-Tall in the Face of Adversity is available from 30 November 2020.
+Tall in the Face of Adversity is available now.

 A twisty, interesting, and utterly riveting tale, I Felt Him Die will captivate readers with a penchant for mystery.
 Written by prolific author David J Bailey, the story opened with an elderly woman walking into the police station to announce that someone had killed her husband.